bjerrep/two_way_crossover/README.md

 <p align="center"><img src="images/stereo.jpg"></p>

+## Signal generator

+It is possible to replace the normal analog Alsa input with a built-in sine tonegenerator by setting _test_source_ to on in the configuration file.
+Be very cautious that the volume is turned way down each time the tonegenerator is enabled to avoid acoustic shock or at perhaps just an ordinary shock...

 ## Loudness and protection

 There are some very experimental implementations of a loudness control and a woofer protection.
 Unless you intend to dig into the script and work on the implementations the advise is to leave them both off for now.
 Neither have been used in real life which certainly will bring adjustments.